HarrisonHemstreet/TIL-2023/til.md

 1. RS-7577
 TIL:
 1. I've noticed, while working on RS-7577 that I have seen this bug in different forms several other times before.
-It looks like it is
+It looks like it is an array sequence error